4 Algae Eating Fish That Can Live with Betta

 Why is Algae Eater with Betta Fish a Problem?

 Algae are microscopic plants that thrive in aquatic environments.
 Although some algae benefit aquatic ecosystems, excessive growth can cause problems in Betta tanks.
 Algae growth can make the aquarium unattractive, reduce oxygen levels, and release toxins into the water.
 Moreover, excessive algae growth can block the light and hinder the growth of live plants in the tank.
+Introducing algae-eating fish that can live with Betta can help mitigate these issues.

 Benefits of Having Algae Eating Fish with Betta